Cirkit Designer Logo

 1. Powering the Board:

-• Connect the board to a USB-C cable for power and programming.
+• Connect a USB-C cable to power the board and upload code.

 • Alternatively, connect a 3.7V LiPo battery to the JST connector for portable applications.